Lestibournes/freddi/readme.md

 ## Authors

-This project is made by Yitzchak Schwarz
+This project is made by Yitzchak Schwarz.

 ## License